Orientation | Online Courses | AMA | CMA | CNA | Dental Assistant | EMT | Case Manager | Certified Medicine Aide | Vet Assistant | Personal Trainer

 Students interested in the Certified Nursing Assistant program are encouraged to attend an orientation session.
 Please use this link to register for a CNA session:

 Nursing Assistants work under the supervision of an RN or LPN.
 The CNA’s or GNA’s primary duties are assisting with activities of daily living.
 Additional responsibilities involve performing basic nursing skills.

 Please email CEHealthcare@chesapeake.edu if you have questions.

 When do CNA classes start?

 Classes are offered year-round at both the Wye Mills and Cambridge locations.
 Class size is limited to 8 students.
 Students cannot register for the CNA Program without first completing the CNA Application Process.
-Students who complete the process are accepted into the next CNA course on a first-come, first-served basis.
+Students who complete the process are accepted into the next CNA course on a first-come, first-served basis.100% attendance required for successful completion.
 Please see CNA program steps here.